 They have camps for 2 to 7 weeks for young girls and boys entering Grade 3 through to Grade 11 and the program consists of learning, forming friendships, having fun, athletics, squash, art, outdoor adventures and teaching them history and Jewish culture.

 Both girls and boys are taught leadership skills and a positive Jewish identity and the opportunity to enjoy social community service in athletic and Jewish culture.
 The boys belong to an organization called 'Aleph Zadik,' the girls, 'Omaha.'

 Established in 1923, the first Hillel opened at the University of Illinois.
-It had a vision to convey the Jewish civilization to a new generation.
-By the 1980s, admission barriers against Jews had been completely dropped and it became a challenge to serve the large number of Jewish people now on campus.
+It had the vision to convey the Jewish civilization to a new generation.
+By the 1980s, admission barriers against Jews had been completely dropped and it became a challenge to serve a large number of Jewish people now on campus.